hampus/fiberio/README.md

 [Boost.Fiber](https://www.boost.org/doc/libs/release/libs/fiber/doc/html/index.html)
 and [libuv](http://libuv.org/).

-The library uses libuv internally to run multiple fibers on a single OS thread, with asynchronous I/O under the hood and cooperative scheduling between the fibers.
+The library uses libuv internally to run multiple Boost.Fiber fibers on a single OS thread with asynchronous I/O under the hood and cooperative scheduling between the fibers.
 Fibers are lightweight threads with their own stacks.
 All I/O done through the library potentially blocks the current fiber and yields to the event loop.
 Fibers never yield control unless they make a blocking I/O call or explicitly yield control through  Boost.Fiber.
 This can make synchronization between fibers easier compared to multi-threaded programming, where multiple threads run at the same time and are scheduled preemptively.